 Nothing can be as evocative of tradition as carved wood.
 So if you want your prayer space to be a reminder of your rich heritage, look for a carved wooden design.
 To complete the look, add metal lamps and bells that complement the unit.
-Such an awe-inspiring pooja room design will effortlessly set the mood for prayer.
+Such an awe-inspiring pooja room design in a pristine white colour will effortlessly set the mood for prayer.

 #3: Plywood mandir design

 If you want to replicate the look of wood but want something more pocket-friendly, look no further than plywood!
 Consider a simple and compact design that’s built into a niche.
-To amp it up, you can add some floral wallpaper and make the background prettier!
 Also, don’t forget to add a focus light for the deities.
 This simple, compact design can be replicated in most urban homes.

 Maintain the sanctity of the space

 Ornate, whimsically white and set apart, this pooja room is every devotee’s dream.
 The white carved centre unit in a temple style is perfect for a home with traditional decor.
 By keeping it behind closed doors, you demarcate the space for prayer.
 And if you want to avoid sitting on the floor while praying, consider using low stools or chairs in the room!

 Vastu experts recommend setting your place of prayer apart from the rest of your home.
 But what if you cannot have a dedicated pooja room?
 Consider setting the space apart with curtains or a jaali panel.
 Your modern pooja room would look elegant against a background of dark wooden laminate.
 Consider a design that comes equipped with ample storage for pooja samagri.
 You can further decorate it with lamps and drapes in gold and copper tones to embellish the zone.
 Don’t forget to add curtains to preserve the divinity of the space!